Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - By pressing the More display settings button you will get to select more options for your displays

-- In the next window you can select which display to view information for and even change their refresh rate
+- In the next window, you can select which display to view information for and even change their refresh rate

 If the Windows 11 taskbar not working properly, we can also wait for a patch from Microsoft that will make things right.

+Keep in mind that your system tray icons won’t move, however, we have a guide on how to show system tray icons on multiple monitors on Windows 11, so don’t miss it.
 In the meantime, do not hesitate to change the layout and taskbar to look like Windows 10 again.

 Do you know about any other solutions to this problem?
 Write us a comment below.
 This might help other users like yourself solve the problem.